 District 207 invited to Join League of Innovative Schools

 District 207 was one of 37 districts invited to join the ranks of the League of Innovative Schools for the 2021-2022 school year.
-The new cohort extends the network’s reach to 125 districts across 34 states, and expands its cumulative impact to 3.8 million students served over time.
-This districts were selected based on the following factors: vision and key achievements; potential for impacting student learning and educational leadership; openness to networking and knowledge sharing; and demonstrated commitment to racial, digital, and educational equity.
+The new cohort extends the network’s reach to 125 districts across 34 states and expands its cumulative impact to 3.8 million students served over time.
+These districts were selected based on the following factors: vision and key achievements; potential for impacting student learning and educational leadership; openness to networking and knowledge sharing; and demonstrated commitment to racial, digital, and educational equity.